 This virus is still causing disease ranging from asymptomatic or mild illness to severe respiratory disease that can also affect other parts of the body in large numbers of people throughout the world.
-Humans have only experienced infections with this virus since late 2019 and the full range of symptoms or diseases caused by
+Humans have only experienced infections with this virus since late 2019 and the full range of symptoms or diseases caused by Covid-19 is still being investigated.
+Therefore, at present it is not possible to predict completely the risks to you from participating in this study.

-Page 26 of 37 COV-CHIM02 PIS v2.0 (IRAS ref: 338445), 'A dose finding human experimental infection study with SARS-CoV-2 Omicron BA.5 subvariant in healthy volunteers immunologically experienced against SARS-CoV-2 (COV-CHIM02)', Chief Investigator: Prof Helen McShane, 08Oct2024
+Page 26 of 37 COV-CHIM02 PIS v3.0 (IRAS ref: 338445), 'A dose finding human experimental infection study with SARS-CoV-2 Omicron BA.5 subvariant in healthy volunteers immunologically experienced against SARS-CoV-2 (COV-CHIM02)', Chief Investigator: Prof Helen McShane, 26Feb2025